The Importance of Personal Brand for IT Managers

-The development of IT leadership skills presents a constant dilemma for IT managers and CIOs.
+The development of personal brand might seem out of place in IT leadership skills and it presents a constant dilemma for IT managers and CIOs.
 The plain truth is that IT management is very different from IT, and IT leadership is very different from IT management.
 To be successful, a manager needs clear insight on the top priorities, inter-personal skills for building influence and effectiveness, some practical guidelines to align to changing business priorities and technology leadership skills to put them into practice.

 If you are interested in this topic, why not request a complementary download of the chapter on “Personal leadership” from “Excellent IT Leadership” by David McKean, published by Amazon’s Createspace, 2014 – the one on which our course is based.

 If you are interested in some further information, we give some of our favourite references at the bottom of this page.
 Always keen to learn more, let us know if you have any papers or books on these subjects you could recommend.
 We cover the following topics on the course.

 Daniel Goleman’s model of emotional intelligence emphasises personal leadership — our ability to understand ourselves and achieve our best.